IDEAs for Change

 Ready for Change

 Over the last few years, the Department of Physics has dedicated a lot of energy to improving its own culture.
-In May, the department formed an internal EDI committee, comprised of faculty, including Mandelbaum, postdocs, graduate students and undergraduates.
+In May, the department formed an internal EDI committee, comprising faculty, including Mandelbaum, postdocs, graduate students and undergraduates.
 The committee will be heavily involved in disseminating resources and enacting practices from APS-IDEA within the department.
 The group Constructive Interference, started in 2016, supports women and minorities, providing opportunities for connection and discussion and advocating for inclusive practices.
 In January 2020, the department co-hosted a regional APS Conference for Undergraduate Women in Physics.
 And faculty and students have long been dedicated to STEM outreach through programs like Breakthrough Pittsburgh and Physics Concepts Outreach.

 Additionally, when Department Head Scott Dodelson arrived at CMU in 2017, he opened faculty meetings to graduate students, postdocs and staff, giving them a stake in departmental discussions, committees and decision making.
 And he listened when CMU's Women in Science organization advocated for female physics professors to teach introductory physics courses - previously students weren't taught by a female physics professor until the second semester of their sophomore year.